Elijah-Bodden/My-Simulacrum/README.md

 # Mind-upload
 ## Preparation
 ### Dataset
-2-person chats work best as training data if a chat-like assistant is what you're going for, but things like essays or journals could probably also be adapted if you used in-text-signifiers like "[ESSAY]" before an essay prompt.
-Ultimately, you should get your data into a multi-turn JSON format like the following.
-I won't tell you how to do it as it will depend on the source format.
+2-person chats work best as training data if you're going for a chat-like assistant, but you could probably also adapt things like essays or journals.
+You should get your data into a multi-turn JSON format like the following.
+I won't tell you how to do it as that will depend on the source format.
 Make sure that the sum of all "text" fields in a "segments" doesn't go over your context length or that example will be ignored.
 I find that randomly splitting runs of data (conversations) into many smaller 2-10-message-long "segments" sections helps with this and makes the model more robust to conversation length.
 ```json
 [
   {